GoogleCloudPlatform/webapp2/docs/guide/handlers.rst

 dispatched and a "403 Forbidden" response will be returned instead.

-There are several possibilities to explore overriding ``dispatch()``, like performing common checkings, setting common attributes or post-processing the response.
+There are several possibilities to explore overriding ``dispatch()``, like performing common checking, setting common attributes or post-processing the response.